Diseases of the Jaw Kallangur

 - Visible bone in your mouth

-There are many ways to minimize your risk of ONJ.
+There are many ways to minimize the risk of ONJ.
 Schedule a dental exam with your dentist before getting breast cancer treatment.
-Update your medical history to include the cancer diagnosis and treatments.
+Update your medical history to include cancer diagnosis and treatments.
 If you wear dentures, have them checked and adjusted by your dentist to avoid soft-tissue injury.
 Tell your dentist and physician if you experience gum bleeding, pain, infection in the mouth, or unusual feeling in your teeth or gums.

 The best way to prevent osteonecrosis of the jaw is to practice good dental habits and regular dental care.
 Thus, keep your teeth and gums healthy to avoid the development of infections.
 If you develop infections, see your dentist as soon as possible.